wehr-to/dns-ops-and-security/README.md

 # 🌐 dns-ops-and-security

 This repository explores DNS from both operational and security perspectives.
 It includes labs, threat detection techniques, protocol comparisons, and real-world misconfig scenarios.
-DNS is often a blind spot — this repo aims to change that.
+DNS is often a blind spot, this repo aims to change that.

 ## 🧠 Why This Repo Exists